 Theresa is a fourth grade teacher and has been teaching at Evergreen since 2007.
 She received her Bachelor of Arts in Anthropology from the College of Wooster in Wooster, Ohio.
 After working for three years as an environmental educator in the Chicago area, Theresa decided to return to school to pursue a career in the classroom.
 She received a teaching license from Ashland University while doing graduate work at The Ohio State University.
 Upon completion of her licensure program, Theresa moved to Asheville in hopes of working at Evergreen.
 When away from school, Theresa loves spending time planting and playing in and around the Ivy River that runs through her backyard.
 She enjoys relaxing in the Florida Panhandle with family and exploring in the woods with her fluffy, orange puppy.

-Mark is honored to be a community member on the Evergreen Board.
+Mark is honored to be Board Treasurer on the Evergreen Board.
 He and his parents would have benefited from such a special collective during his youth.
-At that time, Mark was both a participant and a volunteer for the Asheville Parks & Recreation programs, and he was active within The Health Adventure and American Red Cross locally.
-Those experiences, along with time and key mentors within Boy Scouts, Project STEAM and their expedition via Outward Bound, and the WNC Magic Club - among many others - helped fill in before Evergreen existed.
-Despite learning challenges, Mark succeeded within Asheville High and went on to graduate cum laude from Elon University with a B.S. in Business Administration and Economics.
-This included being selected as a Leadership and a Business Fellow.
+At that time, Mark was both a participant and a volunteer for the Asheville Parks & Recreation, The Health Adventure and American Red Cross programs locally.
+Those experiences, along with time and key mentors within Boy Scouts, Project STEAM and their Outward Bound expedition, and the WNC Magic Club - among many others - helped him overcome agonizing learning challenges before a local Expeditionary Learning program (like Evergreen's) existed.
+Mark ultimately found success within Asheville High and went on to graduate cum laude from Elon University with a B.S. in Business Administration and Economics.

 Fynn comes to Evergreen as she continues to work on a Master's degree in Storyelling and Reading Education.
 Yes, you read that correctly, she's getting a degree in Storytelling!
 Originally from Missouri, Fynn also holds a BA in Sociology, but that isn't the half of it.
 Fynn is fluent in American Sign Language, a certified lifeguard, she knows 14 different ways to tie a bowline knot, and she spent 11 summers coordinating a camp for gifted students.
 Fynn loves good jokes, bad puns, and tough riddles.
 When she's not teaching the Program For Advanced Learners (PAL) at Evergreen, you can find her biking, hiking, contra dancing, playing the ukulele, and laughing as much as possible.